So last year, I joked that the unschooled version of a seventh-grade-ish curriculum plan for 2012-13 was the worst title for a blog post ever.

 - The history of chemistry.
 We’ve been on that kick for a while too, but as I’ll talk about more in our science plans, we expect to keep delving into this topic.

-Any resources we use above and beyond that are only if Sarah is interested, and not anything we do “formally.”
+Any resources we use above and beyond that are only if Ashar is interested, and not anything we do “formally.”

 That said, there’s one curriculum-ish thing I’ve talked about a lot as it relates to math, and you might not be surprised to see it back this year: The Life of Fred series.

-This year, I started thinking differently about Sarah’s math skills.
-Working through the elementary Fred books, it became pretty clear that Sarah has now caught on to the concepts behind arithmetic – adding, subtracting, multiplying and dividing, plus dealing with fractions and so on – in a way that had eluded her in public school.
+This year, I started thinking differently about Ashar’s math skills.
+Working through the elementary Fred books, it became pretty clear that Ashar has now caught on to the concepts behind arithmetic – adding, subtracting, multiplying and dividing, plus dealing with fractions and so on – in a way that had eluded her in public school.

 I won’t claim that she knows every math fact cold.
 She knows a lot – and can generally tell you plenty of them if she’s not rushed to do so quickly.
 But sometimes, yeah, 7 times 9 doesn’t exactly remind her of 63.